qferre/atypeak/README.md

 PEAKS_FILE = remap2018_peaks_hg38_v1_2_selection.bed PARAMETERS IN THE MAKEFILE !!!

 - Run `make prepare` to transform the input_raw into an input readable by the model (mostly involves making an index of peak positions)

+**Notes about the environment** : the code supports TensorFlow 2, but uses 1.14 by default (for performance reasons and historical and reproducibility reasons ??
+Confirm that before I write it, but it seems so) write that in the article too ! jsut the first part about how I dev on 1.14 but support 2

 ### Running